sadikovi/rustjblas/README.md

 off-heap allocation.
 Rust library can be used separately, and most of the methods should be as fast as or faster than [nalgebra](http://nalgebra.org).

-Native implementation is loaded from Rust code through JNI and use in Java.
-As mentioned, all operations are performed off-heap, including matrix allocation.
+Native implementation is loaded from Rust code through JNI to use in Java.
+As mentioned, all operations are performed off-heap, including matrix allocation (see [benchmarks](#run-benchmarks)).

 ## Build instructions
 Required: